Do RV heights include the rooftop Air Conditioner? What is the average exterior height of a travel trailer?

-First, if you plan to store your RV either in your garage or a covered storage facility, you will want to your RV’s total height – from a flat road surface to the highest point on your RV.
+First, if you plan to store your RV either in your garage or a covered storage facility, you will need to know your RV’s total height.
+This is the measurement from a flat road surface to the highest point on your RV.

-Second, when you hit the open road on your camping and RV journeys, and depending where you plan to travel, you will want to know the maximum height of your travel trailer in the event there are:
+Second, when you start driving your RV, you will need to know the maximum height of your travel trailer for many reasons, including:

 - Low road, highway, or railroad bridges